EricMFink/ProfessionalResponsibility/_rules/NC_RPC_Section3.md

 Amendments Approved by the Supreme Court: March 1, 2003; March 5, 2015; April 5, 2018; March 27, 2019.

-# RULE 3.6 TRIAL PUBLICITY
+# Rule 3.6 — Trial Publicity

 (a) A lawyer who is participating or has participated in the investigation or litigation of a matter shall not make an extrajudicial statement that the lawyer knows or reasonably should know will be disseminated by means of public communication and will have a substantial likelihood of materially prejudicing an adjudicative proceeding in the matter.